alch-1/correlation-gpa-and-income/README.md

 ### Visualisation for correlation between Income versus Cumulative GPA

-Sample was taken from students of SMU
+Sample taken from students of SMU through stratified sampling (with the 6 schools being the 6 strata).

 Technologies used:
 - Pandas